Venus Retrograde Is Over, & That’s Good News For Our Love Lives & Finances

 January is almost over, and so is the astrological transit that defined our entry into 2022: Venus retrograde.
-For the past month and a half, this potent, powerful, and slightly disruptive Rx forced us to face the chaotic mess that was 2021.
-And now, on January 29, the Planet of Love's backwards dance will officially end, allowing us to take the hard truths we've learned and use them as a spring board to propel us forward.
+For the past month and a half, this potent, powerful, and slightly disruptive force made us face the chaotic mess that was 2021.
+And now, on January 29, the Planet of Love's backwards dance will officially end, allowing us to take the hard truths we've learned and use them as a springboard to propel us forward.

 Venus retrograde has allowed us to take a good, long look at our lives and discover what we truly want out of our love and financial lives.
 If you've experienced an end to a relationship (romantic or platonic) or a desire to revamp your budget, then the retrograde period has done its job.
 Now's the time to take action around what we've uncovered.